-click to play the video of the videos app
+to play the video of the videos app

 This app supports playing videos using the OVE framework.
-It provides a generic player for any video (HTML5), a player for tiled videos in an .OTV format, and a player based on the YouTube IFrame Player API (YouTube).
+It provides a generic player for any video (HTML5), and a player based on the YouTube IFrame Player API (YouTube).

 Seen above is a video of the videos app playing the 2030.wikimedia.org YouTube video in 4K resolution published by the Wikimedia Foundation recorded in HD resolution at the Imperial College Data Science Institute's Data Observatory.